Our Mental Health Professionals

 Samantha works collaboratively with her clients to meet their needs and goals.
 She has experience working with individuals, couples, and families.
 Her interests and experiences in providing counselling services include grief, interpersonal relationships, relational conflicts, self-esteem issues, trauma, anxiety, and depression.

 Samantha offers psychotherapy in both English and Spanish.
-She is a Registered Psychotherapist (Qualifying) and has completed a Master’s Degree in Counselling and Spirituality with a Concentration in Couple and Family Counselling at Saint Paul University.
+She is a Registered Psychotherapist and has completed a Master’s Degree in Counselling and Spirituality with a Concentration in Couple and Family Counselling at Saint Paul University.
 She holds a Bachelor’s Degree in Psychology, and graduated from Universidad de las Américas, A.C., in Mexico City.

 Sarah Alderwick, MSW, RSW